thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 These are the major sections:

 1. Define an outline of the target architecture
-2. Identify the needed `Software Everywhere` Terraform modules for the target outline
+2. Identify the needed `Software Everywhere` Terraform modules for the target architecture
 3. Write a customized `BOM` to combine the modules
 4. Use `IasCable` to create the scaffolding for a `IasCable` project
 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project